-The assumed initial public offering price of our common stock is substantially higher than the net tangible book value per share.
+The initial public offering price of our common stock is substantially higher than the net tangible book value per share.
 Therefore, if you purchase common stock in this offering, you will pay a price per share that substantially exceeds the book value of our tangible assets, after subtracting our liabilities, after this offering.
-Based on the assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our net tangible book value per share after giving effect to this offering will have contributed approximately % of the aggregate price paid by all purchasers of our common stock but will own only approximately % of our common stock outstanding after this offering.
+Based on the initial public offering price of \$13.00 per share, you will experience immediate dilution of \$10.54 per share, representing the difference between our net tangible book value per share after giving effect to this offering and the initial public offering price.
+In addition, purchasers of common stock in this offering will have contributed approximately 55.3% of the aggregate price paid by all purchasers of our common stock in the last five years.
 To the extent options are exercised, you will incur further dilution.
 See the section of this prospectus titled "Dilution" for more information.

-Provisions in our bylaws will require disclosure of information about stockholders that would not otherwise be required to be disclosed under applicable U.S. state or federal laws.
+Provisions in our governing documents will require disclosure of information about stockholders that would not otherwise be required to be disclosed under applicable U.S. state or federal laws.

 In accordance with the AIM Rules for Companies published by the London Stock Exchange, or the AIM Rules, we are required to disclose information regarding the legal and beneficial owners of three percent or more of our outstanding common stock.
 In order to allow us to comply with the AIM Rules, our certificate of incorporation contains a provision requiring any legal or beneficial owner of three percent or more of the voting power attributable to our outstanding common stock to notify us of his, her or its holdings, as well as of any change in his, her or its legal or beneficial ownership above three percent of our outstanding common stock, which increases or decreases his, her or its holding through any single percentage.
-Comparatively, none of the U.S. state or federal laws that will be applicable to us after the offering or the rules of Securities and Exchange Commission, or the SEC, or the Nasdaq Global Market require stockholders to report this beneficial ownership information to us or us to disclose this information to the public or a regulatory body.
+Comparatively, none of the U.S. state or federal laws that will be applicable to us after the offering or the rules of Securities and Exchange Commission, or the SEC, or the Nasdaq Global Select Market require stockholders to report this beneficial ownership information to us or us to disclose this information to the public or a regulatory body.
 We are required to make this information public in the United Kingdom under the AIM Rules.